softprops/action-gh-release/README.md

 | `GITHUB_TOKEN` | GITHUB_TOKEN as provided by `secrets`|

-> **⚠️ Note:** This action was previously implemented as a docker container, limiting its use to GitHub Actions Linux virtual environments only.
+> **⚠️ Note:** This action was previously implemented as a Docker container, limiting its use to GitHub Actions Linux virtual environments only.
 With recent releases, we now support cross platform usage.
 You'll need to remove the `docker://` prefix in these versions

 Doug Tangren (softprops) 2019